 Liquidity risk is principally managed by maintaining cash and borrowing facilities at a level that is forecast to provide reasonable headroom in excess of the expected future needs of the group.
 As at 31 December 2020, the group had access to £400.0m of committed and undrawn borrowing facilities, which are available for between two and four years.
-Debt maturities are spread over a range of dates, ensuring the group is not exposed to a material refinancing in any one year.
+Debt maturities are spread over a range of dates, ensuring the group is not exposed to a material refinancing in any one year (see note 11 on financial risk management).
 In addition, the group has in place £165.0m of debt service reserve liquidity facilities to cover annual interest costs.
 These are renewed annually and are drawn with a final maturity of 2042 if not renewed.

-Given the nature, maturity dates and counterparties of the liabilities (as set out in note 8), as well as the group's track record of its ability to refinance debt and generate cash flows, notwithstanding the impact of the Covid-19 pandemic, the directors are confident that the company has the ability to continue to meet its liabilities as they fall due for the period to 30 June 2022 and therefore the financial statements have been prepared on a going concern basis.
+Given the nature, maturity dates and counterparties of these liabilities, as well as the group's track record of its ability to refinance debt and generate cash flows, notwithstanding the impact of the Covid-19 pandemic, the directors are confident that the group has the ability to continue to meet its liabilities as they fall due for the period to 30 June 2022 and therefore the financial statements have been prepared on a going concern basis.